What is palliative care?

 How do we help children in palliative care?

 The Specialist Paediatric Palliative Care Services of the Sydney Children's Hospitals Network (SCHN) provide a consultative service to other specialties, to adult palliative care services and to community-based services and local health districts.
-Members of the team have capacity for seeing patients in hospital, outpatients, and in some circumstances in the community (home visits).
-After multidisciplinary review, patients are linked with local community services as appropriate.
-These services are provided with information and education to support them in their role as primary contacts for palliative care patients in the community.
+Members of the team have the capacity for seeing patients in hospital, outpatients, and in some circumstances in the community (home visits).

 Bear Cottage is the only children’s hospice in NSW and provides respite and end-of-life care for patients with lime-limiting and their families.
 Bear Cottage was established by donated funds.
 Families do not have to pay to stay at Bear Cottage.